royemosby/roymosby.me/projects/AcmeWarehouse.md

 updated: 31 May, 2017
 ---

-## IT489-04
-## Abstract

-This paper provides a justification for a business to invest $8000 to upgrade its wireless network.

 ## Business case

 In 2004, ACME Corps installed a wireless network onto its existing infrastructure.
 Such a move provided the company flexibility by untethering employees from a hard-wired enterprise network.
 However, with the rate of technological change over the last decade, Acme Corps needs to perform some upgrades to keep up with existing standards.